 A student must have a high school diploma or GED certificate in order to enter this program.

 What jobs will this program prepare me for?

 Apprentice line mechanic, apprentice brake and suspension mechanic, apprentice hydraulics mechanic.
 Most employers prefer to hire graduates of formal training programs in diesel mechanics (Occupational Outlook Handbook, 2004-05).

 Directions to DEM Center on the Martin Campus

 The Diesel Mechanics program is located on the Martin Campus behind the main building.

-Diesel mechanics is housed with the Truck Driving and Welding programs in the building below the soccer fields directly behind the Martin campus building.
+Diesel mechanics is housed with the Truck Driving and Welding programs in the building directly behind the Martin campus building.